i-d-e/ride/README.md

 If you use the RIDE datasets, we kindly ask you to cite them as suggested here:

 Institut für Dokumentologie und Editorik (ed.)
-(2021).
+(2026).
 “Datasets of RIDE (A Review journal for digital editions and resources).”
-Version 2.1.0.
+Version 7.0.0.
 GitHub.com. https://github.com/i-d-e/ride.
-DOI: https://doi.org/10.5281/zenodo.5081646.